 And with any ‘extreme sport’ there will always be the odd incident, and the ‘Sevens is no exception, with Ysbyty Gwynedd enjoying its fair share of limping or stretcher borne victims of the mountain.
 There have been some cracking injuries (literally) and even exciting helicopter rescues, but thankfully nothing that those involved haven’t been able to smile some time later, albeit quite some time for one or two!

 So where are we now and where do we go from here?
 Well we’re still going strong with the event’s popularity seeming to remain as high as ever.
-It doesn’t get any easier to organise, with limited help coming from the organisation other than the very useful loan of a caravan and radios without which we’d struggle.
-Getting new volunteers and marshals is like pulling teeth and we rely on the same bunch of hardy stalwarts’ year in year out, for which I am eternally grateful to each and every one of you.
+It doesn’t get any easier to organise, with limited money (we are funded entirely from entry fees) and the event is organised entirely by a band of volunteers made up of serving and retired North Wales Police officers and staff.
+Getting new volunteers and marshals is like pulling teeth and we rely on the same bunch of hardy stalwarts’ year in year out, and we are eternally grateful to each and every one of you.

-It would appear that Cynan’s original aim of encouraging ‘fitness, teamwork and mountaincraft’ has stood the test of time.
+It would appear that the original aims of encouraging ‘Fitness, Teamwork and Endurance’ have stood the test of time.